0xflagplz/cs2-stretched-wrapper/README.md

 - Default source resolution: 1920x1080 (16:9)

 ## Important Note

-Before compiling, you must modify the CS2 shortcut URL path in the source code:

 1. Open the source file
 2. Locate the CS2 shortcut URL path variable
-3. Update it to match your Steam installation (typically found in `C:\Users\<username>\Desktop\Counter-Strike 2.url`)
-4. Compile the modified code
+3. Compile the modified code

 Additionally, if your monitor's native resolution is not 1920x1080, you'll need to modify the resolution values as well.